 - Am I ever afraid to tell my partner something?

-- Do I ever feel forced to do something I don’t want to do?
+- Do I ever feel forced to do things that I don't want to do?

 - Have I ever done anything sexual with my partner when I didn’t want to?